thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 Installation
 ------------

-Download the JAR from the Thymeleaf forum thread (http://forum.thymeleaf.org/Thymeleaf-content-assist-plugin-for-Eclipse-td4025498.html) and place it in your Eclipse /dropins folder.
+Download the ZIP file from the Thymeleaf forum (http://forum.thymeleaf.org/Thymeleaf-content-assist-plugin-for-Eclipse-td4025498.html).
+Then, in Eclipse, go to Help >> Install New Software... and add the ZIP file as an archive repository.
+The Thymeleaf Eclipse Plugin item should appear.
+Select it, and follow the on-screen prompts to install the plugin.

 Usage
 -----

-Add the namespace for the Thymeleaf standard dialect to your HTML file, like so:
+Content assist features are only available for dialects whose namespaces (with the matching prefix) are defined in your HTML files, and if that dialect has supplied some help files in their JARs.
+Help files for Thymeleaf's standard processors come bundled with this plugin, so all you have to do to get content assist support is to include the Thymeleaf namespace and prefix in your HTML file like so:

 	<!DOCTYPE html>
 	<html xmlns:th="http://www.thymeleaf.org">